 Thesis - Open Access

 The INSPIRE Directive entered into force in 2007.
 The INSPIRE (Infrastructure for Spatial Information in Europe) initiative seeks to set in place mechanisms for sharing spatial data across Europe.
 Metadata is one of these mechanisms: to enable discovery and to act as an information source about spatial data resources.
 This project examines the implementation of spatial data metadata in Ireland.
 Using an Irish public service organisation as a case study, the project examines how metadata creation and presentation could be optimised to provide the best value for the end user.
 This project also examines database tools that can be leveraged to place metadata within the spatial data maintenance workflow, while seeking to reduce the administrative burden on the domain experts who create the metadata.

 © Fiona Lawlor

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Lawlor, Fiona, "Implementation of the Metadata Elements of the Inspire Directive" (2008).
-All Regis University Theses.
+Regis University Student Publications.
 138.